whispir/openapi/docs/Getting started/Whispir-API-Postman-Collection.md

 ### Authentication

-The Whispir Postman Collection uses “ inherit authentication from parent” on each request to reduce the configuration burden on you, the user.
+The Whispir Postman Collection uses “inherit authentication from parent” on each request to reduce the configuration burden on you, the user.
 The Collection comes preconfigured with the {{whispir-username}}, {{whispir-password}} and {{x-api-key}} environment variables set in the Basic Auth parameters and request headers respectively.

-> *Note - The use of the apikey in the querystring has been removed from the collection.
 ### Connection Validation

 To validate the Postman configuration and your connection to Whispir, perform the following requests in order.
 If you notice any errors, do not proceed until the error is corrected.